cym13/cym13.github.io/index.rst

 June 2017
 ---------

+`SSL/TLS Configuration Recommendations <article/ssl_tls_recommendations.html>`_
+    How to configure SSL/TLS on your server in order to make it secure?
+Here is the way to do it quick and cleanly.

 `Hacking the simplest database <article/hacking_simplest_database.html>`_
     Julia Evans proposed the simplest database, let's take it down!
 A case study of simple file manipulations in bash.